TinaMcN/Devices-docs-pr.fr-fr/surface-hub/surface-hub-2-post-install.md

 ---
-title: Configurer Windows 10 Professionnel ou Entreprise sur Surface Hub 2
+title: Configure Windows 10 Pro or Enterprise on Surface Hub 2
-description: Cet article inclut des recommandations pour garantir une meilleure utilisation lors de l’utilisation d’un ordinateur de stylet et d’un grand écran personnalisés.
+description: This article includes recommendations to ensure the best experience when using a personalized large screen touch and pen computer.
-keywords: Surface Hub, Windows 10, ordinateur de bureau, installer, configuration ms.prod: surface-hub ms.mktglfcycl: deploy ms.localizationpriority: low
+keywords: Surface Hub, Windows 10, desktop, install, configuration ms.prod: surface-hub ms.mktglfcycl: deploy ms.localizationpriority: low